PangolinPaw/dial_stepper/readme.md

 1. Queue positions and move to each one in sequence
 2. Cancel movement & start moving to new target position

+### Dial to motor steps

+The rotary encoders have 24 steps and the motors have 200.
+1 step on the dial should therefore translate to 8 steps of the motors, leaving the last move before a full rotation a little longer than the others.

+### Gear ratios

+The disks mounted to the motors may be too heavy to rotate with a 1:1 ratio.
+A belt from the motor hub to the outer rim of the wheel could address this, but it would mean that the dial-to-motor step relationship would need to be adjusted.